Copthorne Tara Hotel, London Kensington

 REGISTRATION CLOSES IN

-Alison started her Independent Early Years Consultancy, in 2014 after a long career in Early Years.
-Qualifying as an NNEB in the early 80's she has held many EY roles.
-Including Private Nanny, Teaching Assistant, Childminder, Nursery Practitioner, Pre-School SEN Advisor, EYFS Lead and Early Years Development Officer for a Local Authority.
-Alison has a BA Hons and gained Early Years Professional Status in 2010.
+Alison qualified as an NNEB in the early 80's and has since held many EY roles, including Private Nanny, Teaching Assistant, Childminder, Nursery Practitioner, Pre-School SEN Advisor, EYFS Lead and Early Years Development Officer for a Local Authority.
 Alison mentors Early Years Initial Teacher Training students at the University of Brighton and the University of Sussex.
-Alison uses her mentoring skills to provide 1:1 support for owners and leaders, regular encouragement to senior teams and within her VIP Membership Club for Very Important Providers.
+She’s a SchemaPlay trainer and NSPCC accredited.

 Action Amanda The Children’s Champion